Transfer pricing France 2026: documentation, OECD methods and Pillar Two

 3. Intra-group financing#

 The interest rate on an intra-group loan must correspond to the rate the borrowing entity could have obtained from an independent bank, given its own financial situation and implicit credit rating.
 A zero-rate loan or a rate manifestly below market constitutes a disguised subsidy.
-Interest deductibility is also subject to thin capitalisation rules (CGI art.
-212 bis — verify current parameters).
+Net financial expense deductibility is also capped by the ATAD-based limitation rules (CGI art.
+212 bis): 30% of tax EBITDA or EUR 3M, whichever is higher (art.
+223 B bis for tax-consolidated groups).

 Penalties: the concrete exposure#